How To Cycle A Shrimp Tank?

 Nitrosomonas sp. and Nitrospira sp. naturally create and colonize in your tank gradually.
 But if you want to boost up this process, you can try the following tips.

-• A small amount of soil from an organic garden can provide your tank with the correct amount of right bacteria.
+- A small amount of soil from an organic garden can give your tank the correct amount of bacteria.

-• Make sure that it is organic and without any residual pesticides otherwise, you will invite danger for your shrimps.
+- Make sure that it is organic and free of residual pesticides; otherwise, you will be putting your shrimp in danger.

 Why Is Your Cycle Taking So Long?